Where’s My hat?

 And through her tears Emily utters some poignant lines: “Do any human beings ever realize life while they live it?
 Every, every minute?”
 To which the stage manager replies, “No. The saints and poets, maybe, they do some.”

-Afterwards, the mayor bestowed upon me and the others the key to Idaho City, a big ten-inch wooden key that opened nothing.
+Afterwards, the mayor bestowed upon me and the others the key to Idaho City, a twenty-inch wooden key that opened nothing.
 It’s still on my mantle, further proof that “Our Town,” my town, was a rousing success on so many levels.

 ------------------------------------------

-After the amicable divorce between Fish & Game and IdahoPTV, an astute observer might notice that the main difference in the show was one of organization.
-Is the show about many different topics, as in the past, or does each show have a single overarching theme?
+After the amicable divorce between Fish & Game and IdahoPTV, an astute observer might notice that the main difference in Outdoor Idaho was one of organization.
+Is the show about many different topics, as in the past, or does each show have one single, overarching theme?

 We wasted no time answering that question.
-Our first show out of the gate we called “Pend Oreille Country.”
-Every segment featured some aspect of life around Idaho’s largest and deepest lake.
+Our first show out of the gate without Fish & Game we called “Pend Oreille Country.”
+Every segment featured some aspect of life around Idaho’s largest and deepest lake, including hunting and fishing.
 And to prove that there were no hard feelings, we interviewed Idaho Fish & Game Commissioner Dick Hanson.
 He and his wife lived along the big lake, and so it made some sense.
 Besides, we didn’t want to lose our access to Idaho’s difficult-to-find wildlife.

-The diversity of those first programs was impressive: “The High Desert,” “Winter Solitude,” “Under Idaho,” “Idaho Horses,” “The Big Game State,” “Vanishing Idaho,” “A State Without a National Park,” “Empire of the Snake, parts 1&2,” “Searching for the Soul of the Forest Service, parts 1&2.”
+The diversity of those first programs was impressive: “The High Desert,” “Winter Solitude,” “Under Idaho,” “Idaho Horses,” “The Big Game State,” “Vanishing Idaho,” “A State Without a National Park,” “Empire of the Snake,” “Searching for the Soul of the Forest Service.”

-An astute observer might also notice that, given the nature of some of those first shows, Outdoor Idaho had begun a perilous slide into dangerous territory.
-“Stay in your own lane,” said a friend who was worried about the show getting too political.
+An astute observer might also notice that Outdoor Idaho had begun what some viewed as a perilous slide into dangerous territory.
+“Stay in your own lane,” said a friend who was worried that the show was getting too political.
 “Birds, bass fishing, and beautiful places is where Outdoor Idaho needs to camp out.”

-Outdoor Idaho was headed in a new direction, with a new and broader mission.
-My hope was that the show could travel around the state, helping explain Idaho to Idahoans and maybe even play a role in connecting a state separated and confounded by its tortuous geology.
+Outdoor Idaho's mission had broadened considerably.
+My hope was that the show could travel around the state, helping explain Idaho to Idahoans.
+And, who knows, maybe even play a role in connecting a state confounded by its tortuous geology.

 -30-